DininduChamikara/Annotated-Corpus-Collection/CONTRIBUTING.md

 ## About this Repository

-The purpose of this repository is creating Annotated News Article Corpus on different languages.
-Currently, this repository only limited to English and Sinhala Languages.
-This repo can be used by anyone how work with NLP or NER related tasks.
-Currenty this annotated corpus collection is used for the ongoing research that **'Sinhala Document Clustering using Name Entity Recognition'**
+The purpose of this repository is to create an Annotated News Article Corpus in different languages.
+Currently, this repository is only limited to English and Sinhala Languages.
+This repo can be used by anyone who works with NLP or NER-related tasks.
+Currently this annotated corpus collection is used for the ongoing research that **'Sinhala Document Clustering using Name Entity Recognition'**

-## How to contribute for this repo
+## How to contribute to this repo

 1. Star the repository.
 2. Fork the repository.